-For me, as a millennial who literally grew up in an ad-saturated environment and who remembers the Internet of the 2000s (when the content of a web page was surrounded by several rows of banners), I don’t need an ad-blocker to not see/perceive an advertisement.
+For me, as a millennial who grew up in an ad-saturated environment and who remembers the Internet of the 2000s (when several rows of banners surrounded the content of a web page), I don’t need an ad-blocker to not see/perceive an advertisement.

-In fact, I have an inbuilt ad-blocker in my mind.
+I have an inbuilt ad-blocker in my mind.
 Most of us have it, especially Millennials.
-And an increasing number of us are becoming decision makers.
+And an increasing number of us are becoming decision-makers.
 That’s why when we receive an email that doesn’t look like our friend’s letter, the internalized ad blocker turns on and we emotionally unsubscribe.

-Unsegmented mass outreach is inefficient in regards to time, money and lead conversion.
-To improve the outcomes of your lead generation, you need to get high-quality material to work with, i.e. your leads.
+Unsegmented mass outreach is inefficient regarding time, money, and lead conversion.
+To improve the outcomes of your lead generation, you need to get high-quality material to work with, i.e., your leads.

-This requires a number of criteria, i.e. your Ideal Customer Profile — to limit the number of prospects you reach out to.
-You need to leave only those who are likely to make a purchase from your company.
+This requires several criteria, i.e., your Ideal Customer Profile — to limit the number of prospects you reach out to.
+You need to leave only those who are likely to purchase from your company.
 Therefore:

 Lead quality is the correspondence of your lead to your ICP.

 Remember that hardworking SDR who was processing that mega list of 18B contacts?
 One year has passed since Mr. Alonso Quixano began this epic venture, and 1486 years are still ahead of him.

 Like noble Don Quixote, our hero(in is mindlessly sending emails and making phone calls day after day.
 Let’s leave him by his windmills and turn our sight to the ones that he is targeting.